oxidecomputer/console/README.md

 - a tarball of static assets + endpoints that serve them
 - a few other endpoints to handle auth actions like login/logout
-- a table of sessions (not necessarily console-specific)
+- a table of sessions (console-specific in practice, but not intrinsically so)

 The web console has no special privileges as an API consumer.
 We log in (which sets a cookie) and make cookie-authed API requests after that.
 See [RFD 223 Web Console Architecture](https://rfd.shared.oxide.computer/rfd/0223) for a more detailed discussion.
-The endpoints live in [`nexus/src/external_api/console_api.rs`](https://github.com/oxidecomputer/omicron/blob/e4a585350b658879af88d769cde7ebe6d6960bf5/nexus/src/external_api/console_api.rs) in Omicron.
+The endpoints live in [`nexus/src/external_api/console_api.rs`](https://github.com/oxidecomputer/omicron/blob/c3048a1b43b046c284432eba34d0bc1933de4d56/nexus/src/external_api/console_api.rs) in Omicron.

 ## Tech